javi-jimenez/gcodis/README.md

 ----

 The project requires:
 - Debian GNU/Linux (tested on unstable) or OpenWrt.
+Perhaps Ubuntu or Debian derivatives.
 - OpenWrt requires the trunk sources.
 For LXC and debootstrap.
 - Security: sources from Github need SSL and validate the Github certificate.
 TODO: http://wiki.openwrt.org/doc/howto/wget-ssl-certs .
 We use *--no-check-certificate* for wget, Github redirects to HTTPS.
 - root permissions.
 Mainly to install packages and do chroot.
 If you have installed the requirements could be possible to generate